 What does the Columbia Pictures logo represent?

-The Columbia Pictures logo features an image of Columbia – a collective female image of the United States.
-However, after the Statue of Liberty appeared on the Hudson River, it lost its former popularity.
+The Columbia Pictures logo features an image of Columbia, a collective female image of the United States.
+However, after the Statue of Liberty was installed in the Hudson River, it lost its former popularity.

 Is Columbia manufactured in the USA?

-Yes, the Columbia trademark was created in the USA—in the city of Portland.
+Yes, the Columbia trademark was created in Portland, USA.
 Columbia produces all its clothing in the United States.